 Reviews are tools to help you start preparing for your Exams or Final.
 These are not solely used to study for the Exam or Final itself.
 You'll have to review class notes, homework, and learning objectives from each class to prepare.
 Review 4 is a review for your cumulative final.
 I suggest that you are study at the end of each week the material that was just covered.
+Same submission guidelines as Preps.
 Case studies: There are two case studies that will help you build your critical thinking and self-assessment skills.
+Same submission Guidelines as Preps.

 Attendance (A)/Discussion Board (DB): You must be in the class on time to get the most out of this course and participate on Discussion board.
-You are responsible for "signing-in" to document your attendance in class.
+You are responsible for "signing-in" to document your attendance in class. -50% for late DB submissions.